openvinotoolkit/openvino/scripts/demo/README.txt

 =====================================================
-Demo Scripts for Model Optimizer and Inference Engine
+Scripts to build and run OpenVINO samples
 =====================================================

-The demo scripts illustrate Intel(R) Deep Learning Deployment Toolkit usage to convert and optimize pre-trained models and perform inference.
+These scripts simplify process of build samples, download and convert models and run samples to perform inference.
+They can used to quick validation of OpenVINO installation and proper environment initialization.

-Setting Up Demos
+Setting Up
 ================
 If you are behind a proxy, set the following environment variables in the console session: